STAND. COM. REP. NO. 1222

-"A BILL FOR AN ACT RELATING TO POST-SECONDARY EDUCATION,"
+"A BILL FOR AN ACT RELATING TO STATE PARKS,"

 begs leave to report as follows:

-†††† Your Committee received testimony in support of this measure from the Department of Commerce and Consumer Affairs' Office of Consumer Protection and Hawaii Post-Secondary Education Authorization Program.† Your Committee received testimony in opposition to this measure from Hawaii Medical College, International Quantum University for Integrative Medicine Inc. dba Quantum University, University of Phoenix, and one individual.† Your Committee received comments on this measure from the Chamber of Commerce of Hawaii.
+Your Committee received testimony in support of this measure from the Department of Land and Natural Resources.
+Your Committee received testimony in opposition to this measure from one individual.

-†††† As affirmed by the record of votes of the members of your Committee on Higher Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 389, H.D.
+As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1183, H.D.
 1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 389, H.D.
+No. 1183, H.D.
 1, S.D.
-1, and be referred to your Committees on Commerce and Consumer Protection and Ways and Means.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Water and Land,